debatelab/evidence-seeker-platform/deployment.md

 # Clone the application
 git clone git@github.com:debatelab/evidence-seeker-platform.git .
 git checkout main  # or your production branch

+# The GitHub Actions deployment workflow will keep this clone aligned
+# with the commit being released by running `git fetch origin` and
+# `git checkout <commit>` on each deploy.
+Avoid leaving uncommitted
+# changes in this directory, and ensure your deploy key can fetch from
+# GitHub.
 ```

 ### 2.3 Configure Environment Variables